Electric Scooter Controllers [Everything You Need To Know]

 • Place the electric scooter upside down on an elevated surface and remove the battery cover from the underside.

-• Disconnect the battery from the controller and measure its terminals with a multimeter to ensure the voltage range is correct.
-This verifies that the battery isn’t causing any issues.
+• Disconnect the battery from the controller and check its terminals with a multimeter to ensure the correct voltage range, confirming the battery isn’t causing issues.

-• Use a continuity tester to detect any break-ins between the controller and the other components.
-Break-ins could mean the controller isn’t working properly.
+• Utilize a continuity tester to identify break-ins between the controller and other components, which may indicate controller issues.

-• Measure the controller’s output voltage across the motor leads using a multimeter.
-Apply throttle and observe if the voltage value changes in response.
-If the value increases as you apply more throttle, it means your controller is working fine.
+• Measure the controller’s output voltage across the motor leads with a multimeter.
+Apply throttle and check for voltage changes.
+If the value increases with throttle, the controller is working correctly.

 If you’re not confident doing these tests yourself, you can always have a professional do them instead.